 - Learns about historical events within a context and as related to things such as geography, economy, and social and political factors.

-- Learns about topics, including ancient and global civilizations, gaining a deeper understanding of history and the present global community.
+- Learns about topics like ancient and global civilizations to gain a deeper understanding of history and the present global community.

-Listed below are activities you and your middle-schooler can do at home which will reinforce and further the learning done in school.
+Listed below are activities you and your middle-schooler can do at home that will reinforce and further the learning done in school.

-- Shared Reading Experiences: Share and talk about the main ideas of articles with your child that are about topics they learn in science, social studies, (including current events), or topics relevant or interesting to them.
+Shared Reading Experiences: Share and talk about the main ideas of articles with your child that are about material she learns in science, social studies (including current events), or topics she finds relevant or interesting.
 Share items in articles having to do with data collection and analysis as studied in math.
 You can even read the same book that your child is reading for English and form a family book club.

-- Changing the measurements in recipes, especially when it involves add, subtracting, or multiplying mixed fractions.
+- Changing the measurements in recipes, especially when it involves adding, subtracting, or multiplying mixed fractions.